 The Share Compensation Plan also allows the Corporation to grant from time to time RSUs to non-employee directors, employees and/or consultants of the Corporation or its designated affiliates on such terms and conditions as prescribed by the Share Compensation Plan.
-As of the date of this Circular, there are no RSUs remaining available for grant under the Share Compensation Plan.
-As of the date of this Circular, there are 6,000,000 Options outstanding under the Share Compensation Plan with an additional 3,035,494 Options remaining available for grant.
-The Corporation granted 6,000,000 Options to certain directors, officers and consultants of the Corporation on January 21, 2021 with an exercise price of \$0.20 per Option expiring on January 21, 2031 pursuant to the terms of the Share Compensation Plan.
+As of the date of this Circular, there are 12,450,000 Options and no RSUs outstanding under the Share Compensation Plan and, if the Share Compensation Plan is approved by the shareholders, an additional 103,481 Options and RSUs will be available for grant under the Share Compensation Plan based on the number of issued and outstanding Common Shares as of the date of this Circular.

+During the financial year ended August 31, 2022, the Corporation granted 10,475,000 Options to certain directors, officers and consultants of the Corporation including 5,875,000 Options exercisable at \$0.20 per Option expiring on January 21, 2031, 4,200,000 Options exercisable at \$1.03 per Option expiring April 28, 2031 and 400,000 Options exercisable at \$0.60 per Option expiring November 25, 2023, pursuant to the terms of the Share Compensation Plan.